 “Against Bradford, tactically, Phil Parkinson showed he was a better coach than Arsene Wenger," Robson said to Sky Sports.

 “As usual there were no instructions coming from Arsene Wenger on the touchline.
-Yes, he will rant at the fourth official, rant at the linesman and rant at the referee but he needs to start doing some actual coaching both in games and on the training ground," Robson said.
+Yes, he will rant at the fourth official, rant at the linesman and rant at the referee but he needs to start doing some actual coaching both in games and on the training ground.

-He added, “I am embarrassed with the way Arsene Wenger conducts himself these days.
+“I am embarrassed with the way Arsene Wenger conducts himself these days.
 He doesn’t give any information to players on the field.
-He doesn’t do any tactical stuff and I’m told he doesn’t do much training either, yet he’ll happily have a rant at everyone else."
+He doesn’t do any tactical stuff and I’m told he doesn’t do much training either, yet he’ll happily have a rant at everyone else.

 “There are good backroom staff at Arsenal, Steve Bould, Neil Banfield, Terry Burton – all top football people – but they can’t challenge him because Wenger is a dictator.
-Look at the relationship between Wenger and Bould on the touchline – they hardly speak," Robson explained.
+Look at the relationship between Wenger and Bould on the touchline – they hardly speak.